LuCeHe/lucehe.github.io/_posts/2026-04-12-mathdicoinv.md

 Maths are language, and we use all the time language to describe approximately everything that happens, and very successfully.
 In the same way, we develop Maths independently from Physics, most of Maths is not useful to describe nature, but some of its words can be used to describe approximately nature.
 Every Physics model is approximate, it can become very precise, but it's ultimately incomplete.
-Also the exact Maths that describe precisely the world take centuries to develop, and are a minuscule subset of all Maths.
+Also the exact Maths that describe precisely the world take centuries to develop, so it's not easy to find those words.

 I suppose these are the answers of a Physics/Maths trained fella that is also Computational/AI trained.
 All human knowledge can be seen as an approximate, probabilistic